BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Any terms, including any applicable privacy notices, governing your use of any third-party C2C Connector are solely between you and the third-party offering the C2C Connector.

+**39.14.** AWS IoT SiteWise Scenario Discovery is not designed to enable real- time vehicle control or transmission of operational commands to vehicles, and is not intended to be used by itself for any direct integration into any vehicle or vehicle system or for any regulatory submission.
+AWS is not responsible for any such uses.
+You may not rely on data collected through or curated through your use of AWS IoT SiteWise Scenario Discovery as the basis for determining that any vehicle or vehicle system is safe, compliant, or fit for deployment.

 ## 40\.
 Amazon Connect Talent (Preview)